What is ADE's conference?

 When does the conference take place?

-The Amsterdam Dance Event will take place from Wednesday 19 till Sunday 23 of October 2016.
+The Amsterdam Dance Event 2016 has taken place from Wednesday 19 till Sunday 23 of October 2016.

 Is there a mobile website available?